Jigme Dorje Palbar Bista: Biography

 Lo Gyalpo (King) Jigme Dorje Palbar Bista was born in Lo-Manthang Palace in Upper Mustang.
 He was the third son of Lo Gyalpo Angun Tenzing Trandul, by his Tibetan aristocrat wife, Queen Kelsang Choeden of the Zhalu Kushang family of the Che clan.
 She was the elder sister of Ngawang Khyenrab Thupten Lekshe Gyatso, the 18th Chogye Trichen Rinpoche.
 The Zhalu Kushang family of the Che clan is a distinguished aristocratic lineage from the Tsang region of Tibet.
 Historically, they were lords of the Zhalu area during the Yuan dynasty (13th–14th centuries) and were known for their patronage of Buddhist monasteries, including Zhalu Monastery, Ngor Monastery, and Nalendra Monastery.
 Their name, "Kushang," meaning "royal maternal uncle," reflects their significant role in Tibetan nobility, particularly through intermarriages with Sakya throne holders.

+Jigme Dorje became head of the Royal House of Lo, assuming the title Lo Gyalpo (King of Mustang), after his elder brother, King Angdu Nyingpo Palbar, passed away at a young age.
+Lo Gyalpo Angdu Nyingpo had married a Tibetan aristocrat and left behind only two daughters; his eldest, Lo Selmo (Princess) Chimi Dolkar Palbar Bista, and a younger daughter whose name is unrecorded.
+Princess Chimi Dolkar later had two sons, one of whom married a Bhutanese Princess.
+In the absence of a male heir from King Angdu Nyingpo, the crown passed to his younger brother, Jigme Dorje.

 Marriage

-He married a noble lady from Shigatse, Tibet, Queen Consort Sahiba Sidol in the 1950s.
+In the 1950s, he married Sidol Palwar, a noble lady from Shigatse, Tibet who became Queen Consort Sahiba Sidol.
 He had one son, Angun Tenzin, who died at the age of 8, and later adopted his nephew, Jigme Singhe Palbar Bista (b.
-1957).
+1957), as son and heir.

 Trans-Himalayan Marital Alliances

-The Mustang royal family has forged marriage alliances with prominent Tibetan aristocratic families and members of the Bhutanese royal family, reinforcing their longstanding regional ties over the centuries.
+The Mustang royal family has forged marriage alliances with prominent Tibetan aristocratic families, and members of the Bhutanese royal family, reinforcing their longstanding regional ties over the centuries.

-Today, members of the Lo royal family are dispersed across Upper Mustang, Kathmandu, San Francisco, Melbourne, and Tibet.
+Today, members of the Lo royal family are dispersed across Kathmandu, San Francisco, and Upper Mustang.

-Heir Apparent and Accession

-Jigme Dorje became head of the Royal House of Lo, assuming the title Lo Gyalpo (King of Mustang), after his elder brother, King Angdu Nyingpo Palbar, passed away at a young age.
-Lo Gyalpo Angdu Nyingpo had married a Tibetan aristocrat and left behind only two daughters; his eldest, Lo Semla (Princess) Chimi Dolkar Palbar Bista, and a younger daughter whose name is unrecorded.
-With no male heir, the crown passed to his younger brother, Jigme Dorje.
+Succession

+After Dorje Palbar Bista's death, his nephew Jigme Singhe Palbar Bista became the successor of the rituals carried out by the King.
+Without a formal style, he still attends cultural ceremonies taking place in the former kingdom.
+In 2023, the eldest son of Jigme Singhe Palbar Bista got married, the ceremony was celebrated at the Lo Manthang Palace.